Author; Robert Mann,

-As a private detective I have conducted thousands of forensic document examinations over the course of twenty-six years, and I have an innate ability to identify certain aspects on documents that are questionable.
-I had no doubt whatsoever that those documents were falsely created and forged.
-I told Steve the only course of action now he could now take was to try and have his guilty plea withdrawn which was no easy feat.
-I recommended two partners at Loeb & Loeb Law offices for whom I do a great amount of private investigative services for who were former prosecutors at the State and Federal levels.
+I have conducted hundreds of document examinations over twenty-eight years and developed an innate ability to identify certain aspects in a document that is questionable.
+I had no doubt those sixty pages were all bogus.
+I told Steve his only course of action was to try and have his guilty plea withdrawn, which was no easy task.
+I recommended two partners at Loeb & Loeb law offices for whom I’ve done a considerable amount of investigations for.
+Both attorneys were former prosecutors at the State and Federal levels.

-Steve’s attorney and the Assistant US Attorney appeared before US District Judge Terry J. Hatter.
-The motion to withdraw Steve’s plea was granted, and we were scheduled for trial.
+Loeb lawyers and the AUSA appeared before US District Judge Terry J. Hatter.
+The motion to withdraw Steve’s plea was granted.
+A trial date was set.

 THE IMPETUS – WHY THIS HAPPENED